We answer all your tea grading questions, including why you should care about the quality of your tea!

-It is often joked that FTGFOP stands for ‘Far Too Good For Ordinary People’.
-This gibberish-looking succession of letters actually means ‘Finest Tippy Golden Flowery Orange Pekoe’ and is about the finest quality grade of tea you can find.
+It’s a common joke among tea drinkers that FTGFOP stands for ‘Far Too Good For Ordinary People’.
+This gibberish-looking succession of letters actually means ‘Finest Tippy Golden Flowery Orange Pekoe’ and is about the finest-quality grade of tea a serious sipper can find.

-So, why does it matter?
-Though graded teas do represent quality, most importantly they are an indication of what taste you expect from a tea when making your selection.
-The acronyms next to tea names ultimately allude to the flavour and body of the tea that the leaves will produce.
+While the grade of tea does connote quality, gradings are more importantly an indication of the taste.
+The acronyms next to tea names ultimately allude to the flavour and body that the tea leaves will produce.

 This is not dissimilar from classic black tea blends like English Breakfast or Scottish Breakfast, which are essentially a very good recipe.
-These classic teas are blended to create flavours and depths for particular palates and expectations of tea drinkers, but are rarely created from premium teas.
+These classic teas are blended to create flavours and depths for particular palates.
+However, we rarely create such blends using premium teas.

 ‘Tippy’, ‘Golden’, and ‘Flowery’ are descriptors that refer to the tips or buds.
 The delicate, laborious efforts involved in producing these teas, along with the scarcity of the buds mean that these teas are well sought after.

 Tippy – Alludes to the abundance of buds or tips within the tea

 Golden – Refers to the golden appearance of tea containing many tips

 Flowery – Signifies the delicate buds within the plucked leaves

 SFTGFOP – Special Finest Tippy Golden Flowery Orange Pekoe: The very finest quality grade.